BII-Lab/DNSoverHTTP/README.md

 1. place the proxy_dns_fcgi executable somewhere that nginx can reach it.
 2. start this executable and look for a /tmp/proxy_dns_fcgi.sock file.
-3. A. edit nginx.conf to contain something equivilent to the following:
+3. edit nginx.conf to contain something equivilent to the following:

         location /proxy_dns {
                 root /;